-- Although China is actively sprinting for economic development, it has continued to trade conflicts with the United States, and there are still doubts about whether its IT infrastructure policy can be implemented quickly.
+- Although China is actively sprinting for economic development, it has continued to have trade conflicts with the United States, and there are still doubts about whether its IT infrastructure policy can be implemented quickly.

-The focus of the Korean government "Korean New Deal" is to build a more digital and green economy.
+The focus of the Korean government’s "Korean New Deal" is to build a more digital and green economy.
 To promote sustained economic growth, development in this direction is necessary, and the impact of the epidemic has accelerated the pace of change.
 The New Deal promises to make huge investments in a wide range of areas, which may have a significant impact on specific industries and companies in the short term, rather than the entire market.

 Data dam (5G, smart factories, and autonomous vehicles)-Data dam refers to the foundation established by big data to promote the combination of 5G communication technology and artificial intelligence.